Thursday, March 26, 2026

 Yet when i see the latest of the metro stations to be opened, one cant help but be sad,

 That the city and its infrastructure is still being designed with a colonial Sahab’s gaze, that lives in a nostalgia of being driven around New Delhi in the back seat of imported car, with a saluting driver, who handles the steering wheel with white gloves.
-Who’s
+Who’s idea of the city is a sanitised, inch perfect, picturesque and poor-free space.

 Not only would that be undemocratic, but it would also be absolutely unsustainable in every aspect - energy consumption, urban services, last mile connectivity, domestic services, food, the list just goes on.
 It is tiresome to see the same mistakes and same assumptions being repeated again and again.
 Opportunities for livelihood and ownership of the public space are not only for the rich, and the economically advantaged.
 Our cities need to be reimagined, our cities need to be designed by people who live, eat, work and most importantly WALK in them (and use its public transport systems!)